Khaliah Fleming, MPH, CHES®

 Serving as a Peace Corps volunteer in Peru led Khaliah Fleming, MPH, CHES,® to her career as a health education specialist.

-Her volunteer work illustrated the impact of community-based participatory research and health education have on people and communities.
+Her volunteer work illustrated the impact of community-based participatory research and health education has on people and communities.
 Trust plays a tremendous role.
 People must trust the person providing the health information to them in order to receive it.

-The Peace Corps influenced Khaliah to dig deep into the public health to find feasible solutions to issues.
+The Peace Corps influenced Khaliah to dig deep into public health to find feasible solutions to issues.

 “I enjoy helping people create their own health blue prints and best practices for getting to their “healthy best.”

 After the Peace Corp, Khaliah returned to the United States to pursue her MPH from the University of South Florida.